BeachyHeadCode/WebStats/README.md

-<a href="">WebStats</a>
+<a href="http://cky2250.github.com/WebStats/">WebStats</a> ~ <a href="http://forums.bukkit.org/threads/web-webstatistic-for-minecraft.17793/">Bukkit Forum</a>
 ========

 MySQL - PHP web data page for public viewing of Minecraft plugin data

 ------------------------------------------------------------------------------------------------------------

-This was based on <a href="">[WEB] Webstatistic for Minecraft v1.10b [1337]</a> - the code used in this is far more superior.
+This was based on <a href="http://forums.bukkit.org/threads/web-webstatistic-for-minecraft-v1-10b-1337.17793/">[WEB] Webstatistic for Minecraft v1.10b [1337]</a> - the code used in this is far more superior.
 It is being made into a Wordpress or phpwiki or any good website project that has an installer, login, admin page, and many goodies.

 Webstatistic for Minecraft is shortened to WS in the following text: